gigicodes61/alx-system_engineering-devops/0x00-shell_basics/README.md

 input : cp -un *.html ../
 ## 15. Let’s move
 * Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

-You can assume that the directory /tmp/u will exist when we will run your scriptCreate a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 You can assume that the directory /tmp/u will exist when we will run your script
 ### File: 100-lets_move
 insert : mv [[:upper:]]* /tmp/u